NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 # {% endhighlight %}
 ```

-There is no limit to how simple a for object can be.
+There is no limit to how simple a form object can be.
 I almost always implement one even if there is only one input.
 An extremely basic form object could be created as follows.

 ```rb
 # {% highlight ruby %}